diskoverdata/diskover-docs/source_files/user_analytics_smart_searches.md

 You can launch a smart search report at any time directly from the search bar by typing  **!**  and all the available reports will appear under the search bar, just click on the desired one to open the results in the search page.

 ![Image: Launching Smart Searches from the Search Bar](images/image_analytics_smart_searches_launch_from_search_bar.png)

+#### How to customize Smart Searches

+The smart searches analytics comes with sample queries, but those [queries can be customized](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#smart-searches) by someone with and admin account.